Federal judge unseals Ghislaine Maxwell documents related to Jeffrey Epstein

 The first unsealed document revealed an email Epstein wrote Ms. Maxwell complaining that the news media has been printing lies about him since a 2008 plea agreement in which he copped to soliciting an underage girl for sex.

+U.S. District Judge Loretta Preska did exempt two crucial depositions from Ms. Maxwell while she fights to keep them under wraps through an appeal with the U.S. Court of Appeals for the Second Circuit.

-More documents are expected to be unsealed throughout the evening.
+But the judge did order the immediate unsealing of a large cache of documents from the civil lawsuit.
+More documents are expected to be made public throughout the evening.

 Federal prosecutors earlier this month charged Ms. Maxwell with helping recruit, groom and abuse underage girls as young as 14 as part of a decades-long sex traffic empire led by Epstein.
 She also faces two counts of perjury and has pleaded not guilty.